datacraft-dsc/DEPs/5/README.md

 must ensure uniqueness of DID in their context, and that ability to update the DID for a given DDO is restricted to the owner of the DID.

-Note: Facilities for obtaining a DID/DDO on the Ocean Network are offered as part of the Starfish Developer Toolkit.
+Note: Facilities for obtaining a DID/DDO on the Convex Network are offered as part of the Starfish Developer Toolkit.

 ### Asset Identity